taoky/shadowmire/README.md

 `verify` command accepts same arguments as sync, and accepts some new arguments.
 Please check `./shadowmire.py verify --help` for more information.

+> [!TIP]
+> You could set `SHADOWMIRE_IOWORKERS` environment variable to a number to set threads to do local I/O. Defaults to 5.

 > [!IMPORTANT]
 > For users switching from Bandersnatch to Shadowmire, you **MUST** run the following commands (with exclusion, of course) before regular syncing:
 >